 Dr. Freeman graduated from Trinity Medical College in Toronto in 1876.
 He was licensed by the Ontario College of Physicians and Surgeons in 1877.
 His brother Charles also became a physician.
 Upon his graduation, Dr. William Clarkson Freeman set up his medical practice in Scotland, Brant County, Ontario.

 Dr. Freeman married Jane Margaret Scott in Owen Sound, Ontario on the 7th of January, 1880.
 Dr. Freeman listed his residence as Meaford on the marriage record.
 Mrs. Freeman was born in Owen Sound on the 15th of July, 1853, the daughter of Thomas Scott and the former Mary Ann Love.
 Her father was a political figure holding office as the Mayor of Owen Sound and serving as an M.P.P. for Grey North from 1867 to 1875.
 Mrs. Freeman was the eldest of 6 children.
-Her siblings were Mary Ann, Sarah, Thomas, John and William.
+Her siblings were; Mary Ann, Sarah, Thomas, John and William.
 Her brother William became a physician in Michigan.

 Dr. and Mrs. Freeman had a son Harold Clarkson Freeman born to them in Morpeth on the 28th of March, 1911.
 (According to the birth record, Harold Clarkson Freeman was born the 28th of March, 1911.
-According to his tombstone at the Robinson Cemetery in Texas his date of birth is listed as the 28th of February, 1911….the discrepancy is the month).
+According to his tombstone at the Robinson Cemetery in Texas his date of birth is listed as the 28th of February, 1911….the discrepancy is the month.

 According to the 1920 census, Dr. and Mrs. Freeman and their son Harold were living in Angleton, Texas.
 Dr. Freeman’s occupation was listed as a physician in general practice.
 His wife Augusta was employed as a typist in an ‘abstract office’.
 In 1930, the Freeman family was living at 3001 Bookhout Street in Dallas, Texas.
 Dr. Freeman was retired but his wife was employed as a clerk and his son Harold was now 19 and working as a stenographer.

 Dr. Freeman died on the 3rd of March, 1945.
-Mrs. Freeman died on the 9th of January, 1954.
-They are buried at Rosemound Cemetery in Waco, Texas.
+Mrs. Freeman died at her residence, 2600 Lasker Avenue on the 9th of January, 1954.
+Dr. and Mrs. Freeman are buried at Rosemound Cemetery in Waco, Texas.

-*Dr. Freeman’s step son, Frederick Charles Miller Richardson served during WWII for the United States Armed Services.
+*Dr. Freeman’s son Harold Clarkson Freeman and his step son, Frederick Charles Miller Richardson served during WWII for the United States Armed Services.